stck/ymawky/docs/index.md

 title: ymawky
 ---
 # building a web server in aarch64 assembly to give my life (a lack of) meaning
-ymawky is a small, static http web server written entirely in aarch64 assembly for macos. it uses raw darwin syscalls with *no* libc wrappers, serves static files, supports `GET`, `HEAD`, `PUT`, `OPTIONS`, `DELETE`, byte ranges, directory listing, custom error pages, and tries to be as hardened as possible.
+ymawky is a small, ~~static~~ dynamic http web server written entirely in aarch64 assembly for macos. it uses raw darwin syscalls with *no* libc wrappers, serves static files, supports `GET`, `HEAD`, `PUT`, `OPTIONS`, `DELETE`, byte ranges, directory listing, custom error pages, CGI scripts, and tries to be as hardened as possible.

-why? why not? the dream of the 80s is alive in ymawky. everybody has nginx. having apache makes you a square. so why not strip every single convenience layer that computer science has given us since 1957? i wanted to understand how a web server actually works, something i know little about coming from a low-level/systems background. the risks that come up, the problems that need to be solved, the things you don't think about when you're writing python or c.
+why? why not? the dream of the 80s is alive in ymawky. everybody has nginx. having apache makes you a square. so why not strip every single layer of convenience that computer science has given us since 1957? i wanted to understand how a web server actually works, something i know little about coming from a low-level/systems background. the risks that come up, the problems that need to be solved, the things you don't think about when you're writing python or c.

 this *(probably)* won't replace nginx, but it *is* doing something in the most difficult way possible.